Max Adler (lacrosse): MLL

 He was drafted by the Denver Outlaws, winning a spot in the lineup after primary faceoff specialist Tommy Kelly suffered an injury.
 Adler would help lead the Outlaws to the 2018 Steinfeld Trophy, leading MLL with a 57.7% faceoff winning percentage.
 On August 10, 2019, against the Chesapeake Bayhawks, Adler won the final 23 faceoffs he took, his 95.83% set a new MLL record.
 2019 MLL-All Star.
 2020 MLL F/O Specialist of the Year.

 PLL

 Adler declined an invitation to join the Premier Lacrosse League upon its founding in 2018 citing loyalty to the Outlaws and a desire to play for a city-based team.
 However, once MLL merged with PLL, Adler joined Chaos Lacrosse Club, winning the PLL Championship in his first season.

 NLL

-Despite having no prior box experience, Adler joined the Buffalo Bandits during the 2022 season as they were one of the worst teams in the league on faceoffs and needed reinforcements.
-Adler was initially hesitant, however he joined the team due to many of his Chaos teammates also playing there.
-He scored his first NLL goal on a penalty shot against the Rochester Knighthawks.
+Despite having no prior experience in box lacrosse, Adler joined the Buffalo Bandits midway through the 2022 season as the Bandits attempted to improve on their issues winning faceoffs.
+Adler joined many of his Chaos teammates on the Bandits, and scored his first NLL goal on a penalty shot against the Rochester Knighthawks.
+In the 2022-23 season, Adler was an integral part of the Bandits' championship winning roster, including winning 64.5% of faceoffs in the NLL Finals against the Colorado Mammoth.
+During the Bandits' 13-4 game 3 win to clinch the championship, Adler notched his first career playoff goal, winning a faceoff clean and beating Dillon Ward to give the Bandits a 12-4 lead.
+After the season, Adler stepped away from lacrosse to focus on his personal life and career, but hopes to return to the sport.

 Personal

 Adler works as a financial analyst for ESPN in addition to his lacrosse career.
-His brother, Mike, played lacrosse at Saint Joseph's University and Duke University..
+His brother, Mike, played lacrosse at Saint Joseph's University and Duke University.